• Skip to primary navigation

 • 1 tablespoon fresh thyme removed from stem and roughly chopped

-• 2 tablespoons chopped flat-leaf parsley
+• 2 tablespoons flat-leaf parsley chopped

-• 10 ounces your favorite shaped pasta (280 grams)
+• 10 ounces pasta your favorite shaped pasta

-• Pecorino Romano or Parmesan to taste
+• Pecorino Romano or Parmesan Grated for topping

 Instructions